 and the MIT Science, Technology, and Society Program and MIT Museum Studio (Massachusetts Institute of Technology, USA)

-The objective of this design research project was to investigate digital media design practices in the museum context by analyzing and interpreting existing digital media information system.
+The objective of this design research project was to investigate digital media design methodologies in the museum context by analyzing existing (ex post) digital media information system projects.

 The methodology was turned to theoretical reflection.
-By following a qualitative research methodology, we I surveyed inquired, analyzed, and interpreted digital media design practices within museums.
-Significant digital media projects were examined through qualitative interviews (with both designers and museum practitioners), observations, and analysis of the documents produced during each design process.
+By following a qualitative research methodology (processes, methods, and techniques), we I surveyed inquired and analysed digital media design projects for museums.
+Significant digital media projects were examined (ex post) through qualitative interviews (with external design team and museum practitioners) and analysis of the documents produced during each design process.